-home | recordings | compositions | press | services | store | instruction | articles | studio | biography | credits | links
+home | recordings | compositions | press | services | instruction | articles | studio | biography | credits | links

-What Others Are Saying about Jerry Gerber’s Music
+What Others Are Saying About Jerry Gerber’s Music

 Tokafi: "Number Eleven: The Path makes for a powerful and varied listen.
 Jerry Gerber is certainly the “real thing.”
 The meticulously notated scores, emotive writing, and fluency in different eras of orchestral composition make for a sound firmly rooted in the classical tradition all within the context of an all-synth score - thereby illustrating a composer with serious chops as interested in looking backward as pushing forward".